Dubai International Airport: Terminal 2

 In June 2009, Terminal 2 became the hub of Air India Express and flydubai, and the terminal houses the airline's corporate head office.

 Terminal 2 has undergone a major refurbishment recently, extending check-in and boarding facilities, changing the interior and exterior décor, and offering more dining choices to passengers.
 Capacity was increased to allow for 10 million passengers, an increase of 5 million.

 The terminal has now increased the number of facilities available to passengers.
 Check-in counters have increased to 37.
 The boarding area is more spacious, with more natural light.
-Also the new open boarding gates allow several flights to board simultaneously, improving passenger and aircraft movements.
+Also, the new open boarding gates allow several flights to board simultaneously, improving passenger and aircraft movements.
 There are a total of 43 remote stands at the terminal.
 However, passengers cannot move between Terminal 2 to 1 or from 2 to 3 and vice versa inside the airport.
-They have to make use of Taxi service or public transport available outside.
+They have to make use of Taxi services or public transport available outside.

 The Dubai duty-free shopping area covers 2400 m2 in departures and 540 m2 in arrivals.
 The 3600 m2 extension included a larger arrivals hall as well.

+Terminal 2 has no jetbridges and so passengers are bussed to the aircraft at gates F1-F12.